Logimethods/nats-connector-spark-scala/README.md

 }
 ```

-You should provide your own decoder:
+You have to provide your own decoder:

 ```Scala
 def dataDecoder: Array[Byte] => Tuple2[Long,Float] = bytes => {